cloudant/sync-android/doc/conflicts.md

 All this happens inside a transaction, ensuring consistency.

-This resolution can be replicated to the remote document store, bringing the two databases into a consistent state.
+This resolution can be replicated to the remote DocumentStore, bringing the two databases into a consistent state.

 ### Simple example